markloboda/esp32_RCCar/report.md

 ### "What is a DC motor and how do we control it?"

 A **DC motor** or a **Direct Current motor** is an electrical machine that converts electrical energy into mechanical energy.
-To achieve that,it uses a magnetic field, which then attracts and repels magnets on the rotor.
+To achieve that it uses a magnetic field, which then attracts and repels opposite magnets on the rotor.
 Weather the rotor is attracted or repelled depends on the polarity of the current.
-The polarity of the current is controlled by the input pins of the L298N motor driver.

 Image of a DC motor:
 <img src="./imgs/dc-motor.gif">